beluganos/beluganos/doc/configure-netconf.md

 ### Restrictions

 - Datastores
 	- For proper network operation, you cannot edit running-configuration datastore directly.
-You should use candidate-configuration datasotre by `<commit>` operations.
+You should use candidate-configuration datastore by `<commit>` operations.
-	- The startup-configuration is automacally copied from running-configurations.
+	- The startup-configuration is automatically copied from running-configurations.
 You don't have to operate `<copy-config>`.
 - Operations
 	- The operation of `<validate>` will do nothing.
-Actually, the minimum valification will be done in `<edit-config>` to candidate-configuration.
-This is because `<validate>` has no meanings in Beluganos's implimentation.
+Actually, the minimum verification will be done in `<edit-config>` to candidate-configuration.
+This is because `<validate>` has no meanings in Beluganos's implementation.
 - Others
-	- The settings of whitebox switches (like `dp_id`) cannot changed by NETCONF.
+	- The settings of white-box switches (like `dp_id`) cannot changed by NETCONF.
 You should use ansible.
 	- The settings of sub-IF (VLAN at routed port) should be operated at the same time of physical IF.
+	- The interface settings under beluganos-interfaced module should be added **before** adding interface under beluganos-network-instances.
+	- The settings of network instance's name should be matched at `ribxd.conf` which is located at `/etc/lxcinit/<container-type>`.
+This restrictions will be removed at next release.

 ### Sample operations